walterp56/FgoGotran/FgoGotranLocal/SECURITY.md

 - Verify checksums or signatures when the publisher provides them.
 - Use LAN mode only on a trusted home or private network.
 - Allow the service only on the Windows private-network profile.
-- Do not share the API key, `user_data`, or diagnostics/logs after revealing private paths.
+- Do not share the API key or `user_data`; inspect copied diagnostics and logs before publishing them even though current builds redact known sensitive fields.
 - Never forward ports `18080` or `18081` on the router.
 - Do not use the service on a public Wi-Fi network.
 - Review VPN, virtual-machine, and container routes if they bridge the LAN interface.